Auxiliary firefighter recruitment is on now!

 - The rescue of citizens involved in motor vehicle incidents.

 - The containment of fires and spills involving motor vehicles.

 - Support of Technical Rescue and Hazardous Materials Operations.

 Auxiliary firefighters are unique from career firefighters in that they are on-call 24 hours a day, 7 days a week.
 Many hold regular jobs as millworkers, tradespeople and office workers.
 With their employer’s permission, they stop work and attend to emergency incidents as they occur.
 This round-the-clock role also relies heavily on the patience and support of their family and social circles.

-These invaluable members of the City of Campbell River Fire and Rescue Service are paid by the hour to attend to emergency incidents as well as participate in weekly skill maintenance drills, regular structured training exercises and other approved activities.
+These invaluable members of the City of Campbell River Fire and Rescue Service attend to emergency incidents as well as participate in weekly skill maintenance drills, regular structured training exercises and other approved activities.

 In our ever-changing complex, technological world, firefighting is not just another job.
 It is an employment opportunity that offers a challenging, demanding, exciting and rewarding career.

 Today’s firefighter must be skilled, competent and professional, able to meet every kind of emergency swiftly and surely.
 Firefighting is a learning process that never ends.
 The City of Campbell River Firefighters undergo continuous in-service training.
 This ongoing education not only provides knowledge of the latest developments in firefighting and rescue techniques, but also includes such subjects as the control of Hazardous Materials situations, Emergency Medical procedures, Fire Prevention legislation and Fire Investigation techniques.
 The Firefighter uses acquired teaching skills to educate the public, thereby promoting fire prevention and safety awareness throughout the community.